puppetlabs/device_manager/README.md

 This parameter is optional, with valid options of 'present' (the default) and 'absent'.

-Setting to 'absent' deletes the device from `device.conf` and the `device_managers` fact, and negates the effect of any other parameters.
+Setting to 'absent' deletes the device from `device.conf` and the `devices` fact, and negates the effect of any other parameters.

 ### type